mustafacem/data_dep/README.md

 ### ENV variables
 To configure the application, you'll need to set up several environment variables.
 You can find a template of the required variables in the `.env.example` file.
 The code is looking for this vars in `.env`.

+- `DB_COLLECTION`: name of the vector db collection the Agents will use

 ## Development guidelines

 ### Pre-commit tool